 MA Immersive Arts (Virtual and Augmented Reality)

-Creative technologies, interactive and immersive media are transforming the ways in which we experience and engage with culture.
+Creative technologies and interactive and immersive media are transforming the ways in which we experience and engage with culture.
 Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR) are being used across a wide range of industries, including games and entertainment; theatre and live events; museums and heritage; marketing, advertising, and tourism; architecture and design; and simulation and healthcare.

 This MA will enable you to translate your learning and experience in creative arts (for example writing, theatre, film or music production) into making engaging immersive content and designing innovative interactive experiences.
 We will equip you with the technical skills and knowledge to succeed in this exciting and rapidly growing sector.
 Throughout the course, you will learn from world-leading academics and pioneering thought-leaders, and work closely with creative industry partners.
 This MA equips students with: